-Debt management services will likely be built around advice to change saving and spending behaviors, with a focus on cutting debt.
+Debt management services will likely be built around advice to change saving and spending behaviours, with a focus on cutting debt.
 For instance, many households can benefit simply by replacing high-cost debt, such as credit cards, with home equity lines of credit (HELOCs) and personal lines of credit.
-Individuals may also need guidance taking on debt to fund big purchases, such as homes, cars, and education.
-Firms offering debt management services may be able to access a broader customer base by collaborating with credit bureaus, banks, and nonbank lenders.
+Individuals may also need guidance taking on debt to fund big purchases, such as homes, cars and education.
+Firms offering debt management services may be able to access a broader customer base by collaborating with credit bureaus, banks and nonbank lenders.

-The sheer breadth of wealth management offerings and the diversity of business models mean that cookie-cutter strategies will likely be ineffective.
+The sheer breadth of wealth management offerings and the diversity of business models mean that biscuit-cutter strategies will likely be ineffective.
 However, the following core prescriptions should be helpful:

 Focus the firm's best execution capabilities to serve select demographic segments in which the firm's products and services are most competitive

-Refine product portfolios, re-engineer pricing strategies, and enhance distribution networks on a constant basis to differentiate offerings from competition and proactively shape customer expectations
+Refine product portfolios, re-engine driver pricing strategies and enhance distribution networks on a constant basis to differentiate offerings from competition and proactively shape customer expectations

 With net household wealth in the United States projected to reach $120 trillion by 2030, the financial services industry’s prospects certainly look bright.
 But this market is likely to become increasingly segmented by individual generational needs.
 In this research, we set out to estimate how generational wealth will evolve over the next 15 years, with the purpose of providing a clear roadmap for financial services firms.
 In many respects, our findings contradict prevailing wisdom, while in other instances, they reaffirm conventional thinking.
 In either case, they yield some unique insights.